Boon Yang was appointed a Director of SPH on 1 October 2011.

 Chin Hwee holds a Bachelor of Accountancy (Second Class Upper Honours) from Nanyang Technological University, and a MBA from Yale University.
 He completed a postgraduate course at Harvard Kennedy School.
 He is a Chartered Financial Analyst (CFA) and is both an Australian and Singapore registered Certified Public Accountant (CPA).

-She is the Chairman of the Singapore Science Centre, a member of the Defence Science & Technology Agency (DSTA) Board, and Director of Cap Vista Pte Ltd and Gemalto NV.
+She is the Chairman of the Singapore Science Centre and Director of Cap Vista Pte Ltd and Gemalto NV and ams AG.
 Additionally, she sits on the Board of Advisors of the Singapore Institute of Directors.
 She is a member of the National University of Singapore's School of Computing.

 Yen Yen has a degree in Computer Science from the National University of Singapore and an Executive MBA degree with Helsinki School of Economics Executive Education.